-Frank Davies, born circa 1884, is the brother of Hedley Davies, who is remembered on the Hawarden War Memorial, please click on the link to read his story.
+Frank Davies, born circa 1884, is the brother of two soldiers and the cousin of 1 soldier who died in WW1, Hedley Davies and Charles Davies who are remembered on the Hawarden War Memorial, please click on the links to read their stories.
+Also Frank’s cousin Edward John Wainwright who also died, please click on the link to read his story.

 That same census shows an Edith Hughes living at 25, Hope St., Wrexham Regis, In the household of Robert S. PARRY, 34 Licensed Victualler and his wife Annie, 34.
 There were 2 other servants as well as Edith HUGHES, 20 a Barmaid, born Gwrsyllt, spoke only English.